letoram/tui-bindings/lua/doc/lua-tui.md

 		end

-While control over the underlying display primitives will be passed on to the handover process, wnd is still valid as a virtual window with no bound backing store.
-Hierarchy restacking and positioning controls can still be applied, and it is likely that more controls such as input injection will be permitted in the future.
+While control over the underlying display primitives will be passed on to the handover process, 'new' is still valid as a virtual window with no bound backing store.
+Hierarchy restacking and positioning controls through the 'hint' function can still be applied, and it is likely that more controls such as input injection and blob transfers will be permitted in the future.

 Just like popen, phandover allows more arguments to be passed: